List of Croatia international footballers born outside Croatia

-This is a list of the Croatian soccer players who played for the Croatia senior national football team, born outside Croatia.
-Most of them are born in the former Yugoslavia countries, especially Bosnia and Herzegovina, or outside Yugoslavia they're born in Germany.
-In this list are included naturalized players and born abroad.
+This is a list of the Croatian football players who played for the Croatia national football team born outside Croatia.
+This list is inclusive of both naturalized and dual citizen players.
+There is a separate list for Croatian football players born in Croatia.

 Players in bold are currently playing for the Croatia national football team or active, in brackets there are their caps.
-The list is updated as 17 November 2025.
+The list is updated as 26 September 2026.